 Negative to Positive Thinking

-Optimism, like other interpersonal skills, can be learned.
-One technique is to write about setbacks and practice arguing with your less optimistic thoughts until a more realistic vision of what has happened and what is likely to happen in the future.
+Optimism can be learned.
+One technique is to write about setbacks.
+Then practice arguing with your less optimistic thoughts.
+Do this until you have a more realistic view of what has happened—or what is likely to happen in the future.

 It takes focus to change negative thoughts into positive ones.
-But, with a little practice, we can all incorporate a healthy dose of optimism into our lives.
+But, with practice, we can all bring more healthy optimism to our lives.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.